Zacks Investment Research Lowers Rambus (NASDAQ:RMBS) to Hold

-Zacks Investment Research downgraded shares of Rambus (NASDAQ:RMBS) from a buy rating to a hold rating in a report published on Friday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Rambus (NASDAQ:RMBS) from a buy rating to a hold rating in a report issued on Thursday, Zacks.com reports.

 According to Zacks, “Rambus creates innovative hardware and software technologies, driving advancements from the data center to the mobile edge.
 Their chips, customizable IP cores, architecture licenses, tools, software, services, training and innovations improve the competitive advantage of their customers.
 They collaborate with the industry, partnering with leading ASIC and SoC designers, foundries, IP developers, EDA companies and validation labs.
 Their products are integrated into tens of billions of devices and systems, powering and securing diverse applications, including Big Data, Internet of Things (IoT), mobile payments, and smart ticketing.
 At Rambus, they are makers of better. “

-RMBS has been the topic of a number of other reports.
-Credit Suisse Group boosted their target price on shares of Rambus from $22.50 to $25.00 and gave the stock a neutral rating in a report on Tuesday, November 2nd.
-Rosenblatt Securities initiated coverage on shares of Rambus in a report on Thursday, October 14th.
-They set a buy rating and a $35.00 price target on the stock.
-One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $29.25.
+Several other research analysts have also recently weighed in on RMBS.
+Credit Suisse Group boosted their target price on Rambus from $22.50 to $25.00 and gave the stock a neutral rating in a report on Tuesday, November 2nd.
+Rosenblatt Securities began coverage on Rambus in a report on Thursday, October 14th.
+They set a buy rating and a $35.00 target price on the stock.
+Two research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $29.25.

-Rambus (NASDAQ:RMBS) last released its earnings results on Monday, November 1st.
-The semiconductor company reported $0.03 earnings per share for the quarter, missing analysts’ consensus estimates of $0.33 by ($0.30).
-Rambus had a net margin of 0.05% and a return on equity of 14.16%.
-The firm had revenue of $81.28 million for the quarter, compared to analysts’ expectations of $113.00 million.
-During the same quarter last year, the firm posted ($0.10) EPS.
-The firm’s quarterly revenue was up 42.8% compared to the same quarter last year.
-On average, equities research analysts predict that Rambus will post 1.15 earnings per share for the current year.
+Rambus (NASDAQ:RMBS) last posted its quarterly earnings data on Monday, November 1st.
+The semiconductor company reported $0.03 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.33 by ($0.30).
+Rambus had a return on equity of 14.16% and a net margin of 0.05%.
+The firm had revenue of $81.28 million during the quarter, compared to analyst estimates of $113.00 million.
+During the same quarter in the previous year, the firm posted ($0.10) earnings per share.
+The company’s quarterly revenue was up 42.8% on a year-over-year basis.
+As a group, equities research analysts forecast that Rambus will post 1.15 earnings per share for the current fiscal year.

-In related news, SVP John Shinn sold 2,033 shares of the stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $24.55, for a total transaction of $49,910.15.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Rambus news, SVP John Shinn sold 2,033 shares of the business’s stock in a transaction that occurred on Wednesday, November 17th.
+The stock was sold at an average price of $24.55, for a total value of $49,910.15.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
 Corporate insiders own 1.50% of the company’s stock.

-A number of large investors have recently bought and sold shares of the stock.
-Koshinski Asset Management Inc. acquired a new position in Rambus during the 3rd quarter valued at approximately $25,000.
-Dark Forest Capital Management LP acquired a new position in Rambus during the 3rd quarter valued at approximately $27,000.
-Capital Analysts LLC acquired a new position in Rambus during the 2nd quarter valued at approximately $45,000.
-Marshall Wace LLP acquired a new position in Rambus during the 1st quarter valued at approximately $46,000.
-Finally, UBS Group AG increased its stake in Rambus by 106.6% during the 3rd quarter.
-UBS Group AG now owns 2,836 shares of the semiconductor company’s stock valued at $62,000 after purchasing an additional 1,463 shares in the last quarter.
-87.71% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Koshinski Asset Management Inc. purchased a new stake in shares of Rambus during the third quarter worth $25,000.
+Dark Forest Capital Management LP purchased a new stake in shares of Rambus during the third quarter worth $27,000.
+Marshall Wace LLP purchased a new stake in shares of Rambus during the first quarter worth $46,000.
+UBS Group AG increased its position in shares of Rambus by 106.6% during the third quarter.
+UBS Group AG now owns 2,836 shares of the semiconductor company’s stock worth $62,000 after acquiring an additional 1,463 shares during the period.
+Finally, Bell Investment Advisors Inc purchased a new stake in shares of Rambus during the third quarter worth $65,000.
+87.71% of the stock is currently owned by institutional investors.

 Rambus, Inc engages in the provision of cutting-edge semiconductor and Internet Protocol products, spanning memory and interfaces to security, smart sensors and lighting.
 Its products include Memory Interface Chips, Interface IP, and Security IP.
 The company was founded by P. Michael Farmwald and Mark A.